 The interactive platform can be explored online at: http://pulseweb.veilledynamique.com

-Tubes with the same color form hyper-streams of a common topic.
-The analysis shows that as the 2008 global economic crisis unfolded, news coverage shifted from a focus on humanitarian issues (red) to food price volatility (blue), whereas in 2011, the news focus has shifted to social unrest (magenta).
+Tubes with the same colour form hyper-streams of a common topic.
+The analysis shows that as the 2008 global economic crisis unfolded, news coverage shifted from a focus on humanitarian issues (red) to food price volatility (blue).
+In contrast, in 2011, the news focus shifted to social unrest (magenta).